younghwanglocalspace/photo-picker-plus-ios/ChuteStarterProject.md

 Configure the PhotoPicker+
 ---------------------------
 First you need to setup the configuration.
-Follow [PhotoPickerConfiguration.md](PhotoPickerConfiguration.md) on how to initialize PhotoPicker+ component with proper configuration.
+Follow [Photo Picker Configuration](PhotoPickerConfiguration.md) on how to initialize PhotoPicker+ component with proper configuration.

 At this point you may want to try running the project to make sure that everything is added ok.
 If it builds then everything should be correctly added and linked.